gosquared/gosquared-ios/README.md

 We know every app is deisgned differently, so rather than providing our own in-app chat button, it's up to you to choose how/when/where you provide the option to chat.
 Live chat could be part of help menu or have it's own dedicated icon in the UI.
 All you need to do is use the methods avaliable in our SDK to trigger live chat to open when your desired UI element is tapped.

-In our own app we've used a question mark icon to trigger chat open:
+In our own app we've used a question mark icon to trigger chat to open:

 ![iOS live chat](https://static.gosquared.com/images/liquidicity/16_10_12_ios_sdk_1.gif)